X

 Tarun Dua

-Like the supply and demand balances out and the irrationality in prices goes away.
+So basically, I don’t see a long-term impact.
+In the medium term, of course, things tend to balance out the supply and demand balances out and the irrationality in prices goes away.
 So it’s always a cycle.
-You have to kind of like just run through the entire cycle where you leverage your partnerships to kind of like do better for yourself and for your customers.
-So that’s, that’s the way we have continued to operate.
-Like, so we’ll continue to operate the same way, leveraging our partnerships and making sure that we are able to pass on the benefits of whatever we are able to derive from our partners to our customers.
+You have to just run through the entire cycle where you leverage your partnerships to do better for yourself and for your customers.
+So that’s the way we have continued to operate.
+So we’ll continue to operate the same way, leveraging our partnerships and making sure that we are able to pass on the benefits of whatever we are able to derive from our partners to our customers.

 Operator

-You sir, but please.
+Sorry to interrupt you, sir, but please.

 Tarun Dua